system76/docs/content/laptop-battery-thresholds.md

 #### Set thresholds at reboot

-To work around the limitation with the open firmware, in which the thresholds are reset when the system is shutdown and unplugged, you can set the thresholds via `cron` on a regular schedule, e.g. every 10 minutes:
+To work around the limitation with the open firmware, in which the thresholds are reset when the system is shutdown and unplugged, you can set the thresholds via systemd at boot.
+To do so, create a file called `/etc/systemd/system/charge-thresholds.service` with the following contents:

 ```
-echo -e "`sudo crontab -l 2>/dev/null`\n*/10 * * * * system76-power charge-thresholds 40 80" | sudo crontab -
+[Unit]
+Description=Set the charge threshold at startup.
+After=default.target

+[Service]
+Type=simple
+ExecStart=system76-power charge-thresholds 40 80

+[Install]
+WantedBy=default.target
 ```

 ### Via sysfs: